Skip to content

 David Protein Bars (January 2026)

-As reported in public court filings, a class action alleged that the products contained 83 percent more calories and 400 percent more fat than stated on the label.
-The claims were based on independent laboratory testing comparing actual nutritional content to the Nutrition Facts panel.
+As reported in public court filings, a class action alleged that the products contained 83 percent more calories and 400 percent more fat than stated on the label, based on independent laboratory testing.
+The company disputes the testing method, citing that the FDA-recognized calorie value of EPG (a fat substitute ingredient) is lower than what traditional bomb calorimetry measures.
+The case remains unresolved as of March 2026.

 Holmes Nutrition (March 2025)